RasaHQ/rasactl/README.md

 The `delete` command deletes a Rasa X / Enterprise deployment.

+You can use the `--prune` flag to remove a namespace where Rasa X deployment is located.

 ### The `list` command list Rasa X / Enterprise deployments

 The `list` command list deployments.